getify/You-Dont-Know-JS/scope-closures/ch5.md

 const studentName = "Suzy";
 ```

 Since `const` "re-declaration" must be disallowed (on technical grounds), TC39 essentially felt that `let` "re-declaration" should be disallowed as well.
-It's debateable if this was the best choice, but at least we can see the reasoning behind the decision.
+It's debatable if this was the best choice, but at least we can see the reasoning behind the decision.

 ### Loops